thebigfilecom/thebigfile-com-dev/submodules/samples/hosting/photo-storage/README.md

 dfx canister call photo-storage authorize '(principal "535yc-uxytb-gfk7h-tny7p-vjkoe-i4krp-3qmcl-uqfgr-cpgej-yqtjq-rqe")'
 ```

-Before deployment on ICP, the hardcoded identity (defined in `src/App.js`) should be replaced by an authentication
+Before deployment on BIG, the hardcoded identity (defined in `src/App.js`) should be replaced by an authentication
 method such as Internet Identity.

 ## Example photos